pierre-24/stdlite/docs/build.md

 To build `stdlite` from its sources, you need:

 1. The [Meson build system](https://github.com/mesonbuild/meson), with a backend (generally [ninja](https://github.com/ninja-build/ninja)).
 2. A linear algebra backend.
-Currently, only [openblas](https://www.openblas.net/) is supported.
+Currently, only [openblas](https://www.openblas.net/)+lapack are supported.
+3. The [HDF5 library](https://github.com/HDFGroup/hdf5) (and its headers), which is most probably available in your favorite distribution package manager.

 !!! note